l7mp/stunner/doc/SECURITY.md

         - namespace: media-plane
 ```

-To avoid potential misuse, STUNner disables open wildcard access to the cluster.
-(Note that in the
+To avoid potential misuse, STUNner disables open wildcard access to the entire cluster.
+(Note that
-[standalone mode](/doc/OBSOLETE.md) the user can still explicitly create an open `stunnerd`
+in the [standalone mode](/doc/OBSOLETE.md) the user can still explicitly create an open `stunnerd`
 cluster, but this is discouraged).

 For hardened deployments, it is possible to add a second level of isolation between STUNner and the
 rest of the workload using the Kubernetes NetworkPolicy facility.
 Creating a NetworkPolicy will
 essentially implement a firewall, blocking all access from the source to the target workload except
-unless services explicitly whitelisted by the user.
+the services explicitly whitelisted by the user.
 The below example allows access from STUNner to
 *any* media server pod labeled as `app=media-server` in the `default` namespace over the UDP port
 range `[10000:20000]`, but nothing else.